Kalaburagi

-Kalaburagi, formerly known as Gulbarga, is a city in the Indian state of Karnataka, It is headquarters of eponymous Kalaburagi district and Kalaburagi division, Kalaburagi city is governed by a Municipal Corporation, It is called a Sufi city.
-It has famous religious structures, like the Hazrath Khwaja Banda Nawaz Dargah, the Sharana Basaveshwara Temple and the Buddha Vihar.
-It also has a fort built during the Bahmani rule, Other Bahmani monuments include the Haft Gumbaz (seven domes together) and the Shor Gumbad.
+Kalaburagi, formerly known as Gulbarga, is a city in the Indian state of Karnataka.
+It is headquarters of the eponymous Kalaburagi district and Kalaburagi division.
+Kalaburagi city is governed by a Municipal Corporation.
+It is home to multiple famous religious structures, like the Hazrath Khwaja Banda Nawaz Dargah, the Sharana Basaveshwara Temple and the Buddha Vihar.
+It also contains a fort built during the Bahmani rule.
+Other Bahmani monuments include the Haft Gumbaz (seven domes together) and the Shor Gumbad.
 Kalaburagi has the world's largest cannon, Kalaburagi has a few architectural marvels built during the Bahamani Kingdom rule, including the Jama Masjid in the Kalaburagi Fort.
 Kalaburagi houses the circuit bench of the High Court of Karnataka.
-Under the name Monuments and Forts of the Deccan Sultanate, Several buildings in the city and with others in the region were put by UNESCO on its "tentative list" of World Heritage Site in 2014.
+Under the name Monuments and Forts of the Deccan Sultanate, several buildings in the city and with others in the region were put by UNESCO on its "tentative list" of World Heritage Site in 2014.

-The city is ranked among top 10 Indian cities with the cleanest air and best AQI in 2024.
+While the city was ranked among the top 10 Indian cities with the cleanest air and best AQI in 2024, it is considered as one of the economically backward areas nationally as well as in the state.

 Etymology

-The name Gulbarga means '(City of) Flower Gardens' ultimately from the Persian words gul 'flower' and bāgh 'garden'.

-Gulbarga was renamed as Kalaburagi in 2014 which stands for 'Rocky Land' in Kannada.
+The earliest recorded name for the region dates back to 6th century CE when it was referred as "Kalburgi" by the Chalukyas, roughly translating to 'Rocky land' in Kannada.
+Kallu means stone/rock, while the suffix -burgi is debated as it could stand for buruju which means fortification in Kannada.
+The name was carried forward by the successive empires of Rashtrakutas, Yadavas, and Kakatiyas until 1321 CE when the region was annexed by Delhi Sultanate, who renamed it to 'Gulbarga' which meant '(City of) Flower Gardens' ultimately from the Persian words gul (flower) and bāgh (garden).
+Gulbarga remained as the name for both the district and its headquarters until 2014 when the Government of Karnataka reverted back to its current name of Kalaburagi.